emillia-q/audio-violence-detection-backend/README.md

 The project does **not** aim to replace emergency services, professional support or human judgement.

-> **SCREENSHOT TO ADD:** a photo or clean render of the IoT prototype in its intended environment.

 ---

 This repository is the backend part of the four-component system.
 The remaining components are listed below.